Build with code

 Describe systems in Mermaid’s Markdown-style syntax and generate diagrams automatically.

-Skip manual formatting
+Skip the manual formatting

 No dragging boxes or fixing arrows.
 Your text defines the logic and Mermaid handles the layout.

-Keep visuals in sync with your code
+Keep visuals and logic in sync

-Edit your logic in text or diagrams— changes update both so docs and visuals never go stale.
+Edit your logic in text or diagrams — changes update both so docs and visuals never go stale.

 Extend your editor

-Version control your diagrams
+Version diagrams like code

-Use AI to speed diagramming
+Use AI to move faster

 *Mermaid’s Markdown-style syntax is clear and readable, so no technical skills are required.
 Want to learn how to write it yourself?
 Check out our docs.